Leviticus 16 – The Day of Atonement

 “Thus Aaron shall come into the Holy Place: with the blood of a young bull as a sin offering, and of a ram as a burnt offering.
 He shall put the holy linen tunic and the linen trousers on his body; he shall be girded with a linen sash, and with the linen turban he shall be attired.
 These are holy garments.
 Therefore he shall wash his body in water, and put them on.
 And he shall take from the congregation of the children of Israel two kids of the goats as a sin offering, and one ram as a burnt offering.

-a.
-With the blood of a young bull as a sin offering: Aaron must come with sacrificial blood to cleanse his own sin and the sin of the nation.

 b.
+With the blood of a young bull as a sin offering: On the Day of Atonement, Aaron started with the blood of a young bull to atone for his own sin and the sin of his house.

+c.
 He shall put the holy linen tunic and the linen trousers on his body: Aaron must come clothed with garments of humility.
-Over his ornate garments for glory and for beauty (Exodus 28:2), he wore a holy linen tunic and the linen trousers.
+He did not wear his normal priestly garments for glory and for beauty (Exodus 28:2).
+Instead, the High Priest wore a holy linen tunic and the linen trousers.
 He was clothed in simple, humble white.

 B. What the High Priest does on the Day of Atonement.